Bernard Hausner: Life

 In 1927, Hausner was appointed Polish Commercial Representative for Palestine and Syria.
 He was initially stationed in Haifa, although in 1928 he was transferred to Tel Aviv.
 In 1932, he became the Polish Consul-General at Tel Aviv, with jurisdiction at Jaffa and authorization from Alexander K. Sloan to act as U.S. Consul at Jerusalem for Palestine and Transjordan.
 While in Tel Aviv, he was a sponsor and president of Palestine Polish Chamber of Commerce.
 In 1933, he returned to Poland to work as a councillor for the Ministry of Foreign Affairs.
 In 1934, he was sent to the United States as part of a mission to improve trade relations between Poland and the United States.
 He resigned from all his positions in the Polish government in 1935 and spent the rest of his life in Palestine.

 Hausner was active in public affairs in both Poland and Palestine.
-He published essays on Jewish subjects in Polish, including Hebrew grammar, the Polish poet Juliusz Slowacki's use of scripture, and parallels between the Book of Job and Greek tragedy.
+He published essays on Jewish subjects in Polish, Including Hebrew grammar, the Polish poet Juliusz Slowacki's use of scripture, and parallels between the Book of Job and Greek tragedy.
 In 1912, he wrote a translation of the machzor called Modlitwy Na Dni Swiateczne.
 In 1926, he published a booklet called Sanacja Polskiego Pieniadza (Rehabilitation of Polish Currency).
 In 1929, he was made an officer of the Polish Order of Polonia Restituta.

 Hausner had a wife and three children.
 One of his children was Gideon Hausner, the chief prosecutor of the Eichmann trial.
-Another was Meriam, whose husband Joseph Fisch was the Commercial Attache of the Polish Consul in New York.
+Another was Meriam, whose husband Joseph Fisch was the Commercial Attaché of the Polish Consul in New York.

 Hausner died from a brief illness in Assutah Hospital in Tel Aviv on August 8, 1938.
 The funeral procession stopped outside the Great Synagogue, where Chief Rabbi Ben-Zion Meir Hai Uziel spoke.
 He was buried in the Old Cemetery, where D. Smilansky, Zvi Karl, Dr. R. Rosenbaum, S. Margalit, and J. Straus delivered eulogies and his son Gideon recited the doxology.